Previous projectHomeNext project

 STEP 3:

-This will require a much longer piece of thread than in other steps.Begin at the negative (-) sew tab on the light sensor, and continue stitching along the outside edge of the project, connecting the negative tab of each piece (LilyPad coin battery holder,three LEDs).
+This step will require a much longer piece of thread than the others.
+Begin at the negative (–) sew tab on the light sensor, and continue stitching along the outside edge of the project, connecting the negative tab of each piece (LilyPad coin battery holder, three LEDs).

 STEP 4:

-We’ll repeat this process with a new piece of thread to connect Tab 2 on the LilyPad USB Board to the positive tabs of three LEDs.
+We’ll repeat this process with a new piece of thread to connect Tab 2 on the LilyPad USB Board to the positive tabs of the three LEDs.

 STEP 5:

-After all the stitching is complete, turn the project over, and trim any loose thread tails before testing.
+After all the stitching is complete, turn the project over and trim any loose thread tails before testing.

-Before your test,you need to use the computer to upload the Arduino code on the LilyPad USB Board(Learn more about uploading code in the tutorial: Uploading an Arduino Sketch),Insert the coin cell battery into the LilyPad USB Board’s battery holder with the positive (+) side facing up.
-Press the power button on the LilyPad USB Board; Tri-color LED should light up.
-Cover the light sensor, all leds should light up and tri-color LEDs should change the color.
+Before your test, you need to use the computer to upload the Arduino code to the LilyPad USB Board.
+Insert the coin cell battery into the LilyPad USB Board’s battery holder with the positive (+) side facing up.
+Press the power button on the LilyPad USB Board; the tri-color LED should light up.
+Cover the light sensor — all LEDs should light up and the tri-color LED should change color.
 If so, remove the battery and continue to the Finishing Touches section.

-Click here to download Project 4 : LilyPad-Night-Light-Pennant.ino
+Click here to download Project 4: LilyPad-Night-Light-Pennant.zip

 Finishing Touches